Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

-Components often require some configuration values to meet specific constraints to interact and work properly.
-Thus, when dealing with configurations that involve multiple components, modifying a single setting requires making related changes to other settings.
-As shown in \Cref{real_cases}(f) (\textbf{CC11}), these four configuration options must satisfy constraint $conf1>=conf2+conf3+conf4$.
-When the configurations are not properly configured, the lease recovery process will be stuck in endless retries and preemption.
-Moreover, there are also constraints present within cross-software configurations.
-In \textbf{CC85}, there is a mismatch between the Nginx configuration and the Laravel project directory, causing the web server to be unable to locate the requested resources.

-{ \textbf{Summary: } Component incompatibility accounts for 14.46\% (119/823) misconfigurations in our dataset.
-After analyzing component incompatibility misconfigurations, we categorize them into three types, i.e., component incompatibility, component missing, and cross-component misconfigurations.
-Specifically, \textbf{\ding{172}} necessary components may be missed or incorrectly set (e.g., wrong versions or locations) when users configure software, rendering misconfiguration issues. \textbf{\ding{173}} Software upgrade may also induces component incompatibilities, users need to modify the configurations regarding the versions of components to fix the issues. \textbf{\ding{174}} Finally, the dependencies between multiple components or even software can also result in misconfigurations.
-For instance, in \textbf{CC85}, the Nginx configuration did not match the Laravel project directory, leading the web server to be unable to locate the requested resources.
+\textbf{Summary:} \reviseLiu{Component integration errors account for \TODO{12.95\% (100/772)} of the misconfigurations in our dataset.
+After analyzing the component integration misconfigurations, we categorize them into \reviseLiu{two} types, i.e., component incompatibility and component missing.
+Specifically, software upgrade is a major reason that induces component incompatibilities, and users need to modify the configurations in time according to the component versions.
+In addition, necessary components may be missed or incorrectly set (e.g., wrong versions or locations) when users configure software, rendering misconfiguration issues. }